Can your object detector detect people and horses in the following image?

 An object viewed from different angles may look completely different.
-Taking a simple example of a cup (referring to images below), the first image, showing a top view of a cup with black coffee looks completely different from the second image with side and top view of the cup with cappuccino, and third image with a side view of the cup.
+Taking a simple example of a cup (referring to images below), the first image, showing a top view of a cup with black coffee looks completely different from the second image with side and top view of the cup with a cappuccino, and the third image with a side view of the cup.

 Many objects of interest are not rigid bodies and can be deformed in extreme ways.
 As an example, let’s look at images below of yogis in different positions.
-If the object detector is trained to detect person with training that only included person sitting, standing, or walking, it might not be able to detect people in these images, as the features in these images may not match the ones that it learned about people during training.
+If the object detector is trained to detect a person with training that only included person sitting, standing, or walking, it might not be able to detect people in these images, as the features in these images may not match the ones that it learned about people during training.

 The objects of interest can be occluded.
 Sometimes only a small portion of an object, as little as few pixels could be visible.

 For example, in the above image, the object (cup) is occluded by the person holding the cup.
 When we see only part of an object, in most cases, we can instantly identify what it is.
 Object detector, however, does not perform the same.

 Another example of occlusion is images where a person is holding a mobile phone.
 It is a challenge to detect mobile phones in these images:

 4. Illumination conditions